afeins19/obsdian/classNotes/Research/Pytorch.md

 Pytorch automatically support gradient/derivative calculations for the functions that we define.
 If we use weight matrices in our function that we want to learn, then those are called the *parameters* or just *weights*.

 If our neural network would output a single scalar value, we would talk about taking the **derivative**, but more often than not, we will have multiple output variables so we would refer to the output as a **gradient**.

 ### The Computational Graph
-Given some input $x$, we define our function by *manipulating* that input, usually by matrix multiplication with weight matrices and addition operations with bias *bias vectors*.
+Given some input $x$, we define our function by *manipulating* that input, usually by matrix multiplication with weight matrices and addition operations with *bias vectors*.

 As we perform operations over our input, Pytorch automatically creates a *computational graph* of these operations.
 This shows us the ordered sequence of steps needed to arrive at a given output.
 PyTorch is a *define-by-run* framework which means that it automatically generates and maintains the graph as we perform manipulations on our data